anonklub/anonklub/pm/product-vision.md

 Unfortunately it is not so easy.
 Current zk-SNARK proving systems rely on elliptic curves that only allow operations on "finite fields" (group of numbers represented as residues modulo a specific prime).
 It restricts the maximum value that can be used: zk-SNARK proofs can only be 254 bits big.
 But ECDSA involves (elliptic curve) arithmetic on 256-bit numbers.
 256 > 254...meaning overflowing issues.
 That's why the ECDSA curve is said to be not "SNARK friendly" and to involve "non-native" arithmetic which is challenging.
-This challenge is precisely what the ZK-ECDSA intends to address.
+This challenge is precisely what the zk-ECDSA intends to address.

 ## Challenges

 Performing ECDSA computation in a SNARK is the main challenge we will try to address.
-Doing will address other challenges that stemmed out of working around that challenge in the first place.
-Indeed, there already exist privacy tools and applications that leverage snarks to sucessfully preserve the anonymity of users.
-However they work around the ECDSA challenge by computing something else than the honest computation of an ECDSA signature itself.
+This will solve many issues of existing privacy tools that use workarounds rather than zk-ECDSA.
+These tools leverage snarks to sucessfully preserve the anonymity of users, but have security and privacy tradeoffs.

-For instance Tornado Cash relies on the proof of a ownwership of a note that belong to a set of unspent notes managed by a merkle tree smart contract.
+For instance Tornado Cash relies on the proof of ownwership of a note that belongs to a set of unspent notes managed by a merkle tree smart contract.
 Some drawbacks of this solution are:

-- **users having to manage a new secret**: the safe management of ones' private keys is enough of personal responsiblity already
+- **users having to manage a new secret**: the safe management of one's private keys is enough of personal responsibility already
 - **managing the anonymity set[^first] with a smart contract**: this smart contract is a potential [censorship](https://home.treasury.gov/news/press-releases/jy0916) target.
   Some organizations can publicly observe who interacted which a given contract, then enforce restriction at applications levels, to effectively prevent these users from performing future transactions.
   ![tornado-cash-diagram](https://i.imgur.com/M60Tm71.png)

 [^first]: Set of addresses that meet a given criteria at a given time.

 Another example is [Semaphore](http://semaphore.appliedzkp.org/).
-Semaphore allows to make anonymous blockchain identity claims.
-It goes around the ECDSA-in-a-SNARK computation challenge by [creating a new identity](http://semaphore.appliedzkp.org/docs/guides/identities) whose verification process will be more SNARK friendly.
-So a drawback here is again **requiring the user to manage an extra secret piece.**
+Semaphore allows users to make anonymous blockchain identity claims.
+It avoids the ECDSA-in-a-SNARK computation challenge by [creating a new identity](http://semaphore.appliedzkp.org/docs/guides/identities) whose verification process will be more SNARK friendly.
+So a drawback here is again **requiring the user to manage an extra secret.**
 ![sempahore-diagram](https://i.imgur.com/P4L8StW.png)

 Instead the goal is to verify more directly the honest computation of ECDSA in a SNARK.
-By doing so we would address the 2 main drawbacks mentionned above.
+By doing so we would address the 2 main drawbacks mentioned above.
 It would require neither a smart contract to manage an anonymity set nor the management of new secret(s) beyond one's own private key.
 ![goal-diagram](https://i.imgur.com/lLEY7c9.png)

 ### Possible applications

-- **Proof of membership**: proof of owernship of the private key corresponding to an address belonging to a given group
+- **Proof of membership**: proof of ownership of the private key corresponding to an address belonging to a given group
   Ex: [Proof of Dark Forest Winner](https://github.com/jefflau/zk-identity)
 - Private airdrop
 - Private NFT vault